-Snapcast server expects audio to be written into a FIFO file, so we create an additional sink (
+Snapcast server can receive audio from an ALSA stream, so we create an additional sink (

 snapcast sink) that routes audio from

-balena-sound.input into said FIFO file.
-The server will then read the file and use TCP packets to broadcast audio to all clients that are connected to it, wether they run in the same device or others.
-Note that when writting into the FIFO file the audio is "exiting" the
+balena-sound.input and configure snapcast to grab the audio from the sink monitor.
+The server will then use TCP packets to broadcast audio to all clients that are connected to it, wether they run in the same device or others.
+Note that the audio is "exiting" the

 audio block and no longer under PulseAudio's control.